 We will only share your data with other departments within the University.
 We will never sell your data to other companies or charities.

 We may also share your data where data processors provide us with a particular service – such as hosting the Alumni database.
 In these situations, contracts containing appropriate contractual terms around data protection will be in place.

 The Graduate Outcomes Survey is undertaken by the Higher Education Statistics Authority (HESA) 15 months after your graduation.
 The University has a statutory duty to provide your contact details to HESA for this survey.

 We will email you about benefits and services, events which you may be interested in and to share University news, we may ask for your feedback on developments at the University or ask you to take part in research which we are undertaking.
 If at any point you would like to stop receiving emails from the the University please use the unsubscribe link at the foot of an email or email firstname.lastname@example.org

 If you choose to opt-out of receiving communications please note we will retain minimal information in order to ensure you receive no further correspondence from us.

-Plymouth Connect is the online community for Plymouth University alumni, current students and staff.
+Plymouth Connect is the online community for University of Plymouth alumni, current students and staff.
 It enables you to: